Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 ## Stream Interface

-The same exercise can be done using the streaming interface.
-Here the compiler has no clue about the size of the input and output frame (the inner loop can be an infinite loop), and you have to specify the repetition count for each kernel.
+The same exercise can occur using the streaming interface.
+Here, the compiler has no clue about the size of the input and output frame (the inner loop can be an infinite loop).
+You must specify the repetition count for each kernel.

 ### No Repetition Count Indicated

-This design uses the chain down-converter 5/7 and up-converter 7/5 using streaming interfaces but there is no repetition count indicated in the graph code.
+This design uses the chain down-converter 5/7 and up-converter 7/5 using streaming interfaces.
+There is no repetition count indicated in the graph code.

 ```BASH
 make VERSION=0 clean stream aie